Background & Rationale

 After your EMA:

-All communication from the research team to the participant will be confidential and carried out via the participants’ preferred method (email, phone call, or text message).
+All communication from the research team will be confidential and carried out via your preferred method (email, phone call, or text message).